Darwish-md/State-Exam-2023/Topic-06.md

 ## Memories:
 Memories refer to electronic components that store data and provide access to it when required.
 They are essential for storing instructions, data, and intermediate results in computer systems.
 Memories can be classified into different types, such as random-access memory (RAM), read-only memory (ROM), and flash memory, each with specific characteristics regarding data storage and retrieval.

-# part 2: New elements of HTML5.
+# Part 2: New elements of HTML5.
 New features of CSS3.
 Control structures in web scripts.
 Sensor through a web page.
 Providing remote management systems through a web page.

 ## New elements of HTML5:
 - header - Represents the introductory content or a container for the heading elements of a section or page.